tahsin-soufizade/drag_drop/README.md

 # Drag &amp; Drop Project

-<li>you can drag elements from there parent and drop them in another parent</li>
+You can drag elements from their parent and drop them in another one.